Roseberry Topping: History

 Roseberry Topping can be seen from many miles away and was long used by sailors and farmers as an indicator of impending bad weather.
 An old rhyme commemorates this usage:

 When Roseberry Topping wears a cap, let Cleveland then beware of a clap!

 The hill was private property for many years, formerly being part of a game estate owned by the Cressy family.
 In the early 18th century, Dorothea Cressy married Archibald Primrose, who was later made Earl of Rosebery.
 Roseberry Topping is now managed by the National Trust and is open to the public.
 It is just within the North York Moors National Park, the border of which runs along the A173 road below it.

 A spur of the Cleveland Way National Trail runs up to the summit.
 The path has been a sightseeing excursion route for centuries owing to the views of the Cleveland area from the summit: as early as 1700 travellers were recommended to visit the peak to see "the most delightful prospect upon the valleys below to the hills above."

 The site was notified as a geological Site of Special Scientific Interest in 1954, with a boundary extension in 1986 bringing the designated area to 10.86 hectares.
 The site is listed as being of national importance in the Geological Conservation Review.

 During the Napoleonic Wars, the Wensleydale volunteers responded to a false alarm when the beacon on Penhill, in Wensleydale, North Yorkshire was lit in response to a supposed lit beacon on Roseberry Topping, 40 miles distant.
 It turned out to be burning heather.

+A number of footpaths climbing the hill have been restored during the 2020s.
+As of 2025, one path had been restored, surveys were underway for four other paths and funding had been confirmed for the restoration of all the paths.